Implement a product feature using GitHub Spec Kit

 2. Take a minute to familiarize yourself with the project structure.

 Use Visual Studio Code’s EXPLORER view to expand the application folders.
-You should see a folder structure that’s similar to the following:
+You should see a folder structure that’s similar to the following example:

 CONTOSODASHBOARD (root)